featured

 How to: Section hair and mist with water.
 Take a small section and twist from root to end.
 Wrap the strand of hair you twisted around a sock as if it were a traditional hair curler.
 Tie the sock into a knot around hair to hold in place.
 Repeat until your entire head is wrapped and wear overnight.
 If you're a visual person, check out this video.

 To this day, I blame this hack for my obscene abundance of socks seeing as long hair will require at least 5 on each side of the head.
 That being said, the process of creating each wrap curl was no faster than using a curling wand.
-The theoretical plus side to this technique is that there is no heat necessary, but whoever is afraid to use heat obviously hasn’t tried The Shield.
+The theoretical plus side to this technique is that there is no heat necessary, but whoever is afraid to use heat obviously hasn’t tried the shield.
 In the creator’s defense, the socks are more comfortable to sleep on than traditional plastic curlers, but I found them limiting because the sections of hair had to be extremely small for the curl to hold.
 The frizzy, spiral curls this hack gave me were reminiscent of a Shirley Temple running through the Amazon.

 “Scrunching”

 How to: Time to lay out every styling product you think you know how to use.
 Spray either a mousse or hair gel (or both) into the palm of your hand and work through damp or dry hair from roots to tips.
 Once there desired texture is achieved, finish with a strong hold hairspray.
-Don’t let go of the nossel until your hair is crunchy.
+Don’t let go of the nozzle until your hair is crunchy.
 If your strands feel like pins and needles, congratulations, you’ve mastered the style.

 In my opinion, “scrunching” your hair was the precursor to the high-fashion wet hair look.
 If someone would have told my 13-year-old self to comb my hair back with all of the product I had in it, I would have had the same style as all of the Kardashian women.
 In an interview with Byrdie, Nick Arrojo of Arrojo NYC said "A good wet look combines beachy vibes, grungy toughness, and eye-catching shine," so you can imagine how scrunching became the wet look’s ugly step-sister.